cu-mkp/sandbox/index.md

      - Listen to [Soundscape 3: Recovering the Final Product](https://vimeo.com/672823543)

 ## Resources

+### Syllabi
+- Columbia University, History Department, graduate-level "Lab Seminar": Students pair laboratory reconstructions with contextual research to gain insight into historical techniques and materials.
+Hands-on research into, and reconstruction of, the materials and techniques described in the BnF Ms. Fr.
+640 are carried out through seminars held in a laboratory at Columbia University, led by Seth Low Professor of History Pamela Smith.
+The laboratory seminar HIST G8906: Craft and Science: Making Objects in the Early Modern World is offered to humanities, social science, and science advanced undergraduate and graduate students.
+The course combines historical research on fifteenth- and sixteenth-century sources with hands-on work in the laboratory carrying out historical reconstruction research.

+The Laboratory Seminar is open to advanced undergradute and graduate students from Columbia and its consortial partners.
+The course includes discussions of primary and secondary sources drawn from material culture studies, anthropology, history of science and technology, and art history, as well as hands-on work in the laboratory.

+Using the transcription and translation produced in the Paleography Workshops, the Laboratory Seminars focus each year on a set of related techniques described in the manuscript.
+In 2014-15, the focus was on Moldmaking and Metalworking (e.g., portrait medal casting, sand casting, and box molding); in 2015-16, it was on Colormaking (including dyes, pigments, artificial gems, coloring woods and metals, and varnish making); in 2016-17, Practical Knowledge: Vernacular Natural History, Practical Perspective, Optics, Mechanics, and Medicine; in 2017-2018, the theme was Ephemeral Art; in 2018-2019, the theme was Printmaking, Inscription and Impression.
+- *HIST GU8906:
+- Fall 2014

 ### Activity Sheets, Assignments, and Reconstruction Protocols
 - [Activity Sheet: Reconstruction of a 16th-century Burn Salve Recipe](docs/burnsalve.md) - teaching tools and resources for reconstructing a historical recipe (2021-07-08)
 - [Activity Sheet: Breadmolding Reconstruction](docs/breadmolding-assignment.md) - complete assignment sheet for reconstructing a casting technique that uses bread as the mold (2021-09-21)